iot-da/iot-da.github.io/docs/Subjects/NP1/P3/index.md

 ### Check Provisioning State

-Whether device is provisioned or not can be checked at runtime by calling `wifi_prov_mgr_is_provisioned()`.
+Whether the device is provisioned or not can be checked at runtime by calling `wifi_prov_mgr_is_provisioned()`.
 This internally checks if the Wi-Fi credentials are stored in NVS.